Tsunami014/Blaze-Sudio/readme.md

 and if it says python is not a valid command, try the steps listed above.

 ## Next versions coming soon:
- - v1.0.0 - 🟠`Ember Sudio` - all main AI functionality complete!
+ - v1.0.0 - 🔶`Ember Sudio` - all main AI functionality complete!
- - v2.0.0 - 🧨`Flare Sudio` - got a world and storyline!
+ - v2.0.0 - 💥`Flare Sudio` - got a world and storyline!
- - v3.0.0 - 🧯`Fire Sudio` - cos by then it'll be on fire :grin: - all functionality complete!
+ - v3.0.0 - 🌋`Fire Sudio` - cos by then it'll be on fire :grin: - all functionality complete!
  - v4.0.0 - 🔥`Blaze Sudio` - Unity integration!